 * Please note, the skylights sold on Sterlingbuild aren't designed to be installed in inhabited spaces, such as loft conversions.
 They're suitable for adding daylight and fresh air to attics, sheds and similar places.

-These glazing options will provide you with the very best insulation, however, they are generally the most expensive option so be sure the choice you make offers the perfect balance between budget and comfort.
+These glazing options will provide you with the very best insulation, however, they are generally more expensive options so be sure the choice you make offers the perfect balance between budget and comfort.

 You shouldn't rule out double glazing.
 Higher spec, double glazed windows also have excellent energy performance that will help keep your home warmer.
 For comparison, your typical double glazed uPVC casement window has a U-value of 2.8 W/m2K, whilst a triple glazed uPVC window scores 1.0.

-Now you know what a U-value means and the effect it has on your home and energy bills, it's time to look at what makes a window as energy efficient as possible.
+Now you know more about U-values and the effect they have on your home and energy bills, it's time to look at what makes a window as energy efficient as possible.